pretix/pretix-docs/docs/contributing-to-the-docs/index.md

 ### Do not overuse notes and warnings

 Before adding an admonition (a note or a warning), ask yourself if the information is necessary for following the instructions in the main text.
-If it is, then it does not belong in an admonition.
+If it is, then do **not** hide the information in an admonition.
+Include it in the main text instead.

-Do not place two or more admonitions directly after one another if possible.
+Do **not** place two or more admonitions directly after one another if possible.

-Do not use admonitions other than notes or warnings.
+Do **not** use admonitions other than notes or warnings.
 If you think that that is necessary, talk to the docs team first.

 ### Do not attempt to replace the documentation for third-party software

 Some features of pretix can only be used in conjunction with third-party software.
 Examples of this include plugins that interface with a third-party service, particularly payment providers, as well as data exports.
-Under the maxim of quantity, it is stated that you should "[g]ive complete instructions" and that you should "not skip any necessary steps".
+The maxim of quantity includes the statement that you should "[g]ive complete instructions" and that you should "not skip any necessary steps".
 This would imply that you need to give complete instructions on what steps to take in the third-party software as well.
-However, as it is stated under the maxim of relation:
+However, as the maxim of relation states:
 "Only explain processes external to pretix if they are necessary for a feature of pretix to work."

 Third-party software is a moving target.
 The pretix team does not have any insight into its development.
-This means that whenever a change takes place, it can take months or even years until that change is noticed and can be reflected by an update to the documentation.
+This means that whenever a change takes place, it can take months or even years until the pretix team notices the change and is able to update the documentation accordingly.

-As a result of this, it makes more sense to describe the necessary steps in the third-party software not click-by-click, but in broad strokes.
+Because of this, it makes more sense to describe the necessary steps in the third-party software **not** click-by-click, but in broad strokes.
 Describe how to cross-authenticate pretix and the third-party software, what codes and URLs to copy back and forth, etc.
 But for more in-depth use of the other software, try to find a corresponding page in their documentation and link to that.